Nodnarboen/k8s-workshop/labs/lab2/README.md

-# Install Dynatrace OneAgent Operator for Kubernetes
+# Install Dynatrace OneAgent Operator for Kubernetes (Containerd)

 Follow the steps from our offical documentation page